aplus-framework/http-client/guide/index.rst

 With it is possible to obtain the instance of the Request that ran it with the ``getRequest`` method and the error with the ``getError`` method.

-If the Request is getting info from the response, it is possible to obtain more information with the ``getInfo`` method.
+If the Request is getting info, it is possible to obtain more information with the ``getInfo`` method.

 Conclusion